SteamAchievementNotifier/SteamAchievementNotifier/README.md

 Ensure your Steam64ID is correct.
 Users can have similar names on Steam, so if you are unsure whether a profile is yours when using https://steamid.io/, click the profile link on the steamid.io page, or copy your Steam Community profile URL and paste into the steamid.io search box.

+***Version 1.1 - No Sound with achievement notification***

+Custom audio for notifications ***only*** supports **.WAV files**.
+If you have a custom sound you would like to use for the notification that is not in .WAV format, there are plenty of reputable MP3 to WAV converters online.
+An easy method for converting any audio file to .WAV is to use [https://mp3cut.net/](https://mp3cut.net/) to open your file, click the *"MP3"* drop-down in the bottom-right corner and change to *"WAV"*.
+Then click *"Save"* to download the .WAV version.
+You can then follow the steps outlined on the [releases](https://github.com/SteamAchievementNotifier/SteamAchievementNotifier/releases) page to add the path to your new .WAV file.

 **KNOWN ISSUES:**
 -

 - *SteamAchievementNotifier-SETUP.ps1* may give an error if incorrect API Key/Steam64ID values are entered, and then correct API Key/Steam64ID values are re-entered when prompted.
 If this occurs, close the powershell window and restart the script.
 If the issue persists, go to `C:\Users\%username%\AppData\Local\SteamAchievementNotifier\Store` in File Explorer and delete *"apikey.txt"* and *"steam64id.txt"*.
 Once deleted, run the setup script again.
+- *Powershell* asks for permission to run script at every update - Right-click *"Steam Achievement Notifier"* shortcut on the Desktop and select *"Open File Location"*.
+Right-Click *"SteamAchievementNotifier.ps1"* > *"Properties"* > Tick the *"Unblock"* checkbox and click *"Apply"*.
 - **BurntToast** Notification removes the achievement description if the game name/achievement title is too long.
-I will be looking into a way to shorten the achievement name if it contains more than a certain amount of characters which would fix this issue.
+I will be looking into a way to shorten the achievement name if it contains more than a certain amount of characters which would fix this issue. *Note: This also happens when the Steam achievement is "Hidden"/"Secret" - this is a limitation of the Steam Web API as "Hidden"/"Secret" achievement descriptions are updated after unlocking.*
 - **BurntToast** Notification displays *"Windows Powershell"* as the AppID - this cannot easily be fixed due to a recent change in Windows 10 Notifications, but this will be updated as soon as possible.
-- Achievement sound cannot be changed to custom audio - this is a limitation of the **BurntToast** module, so by default, the Windows "IM" sound is used.
+- **[Version 1.0](https://github.com/SteamAchievementNotifier/SteamAchievementNotifier/releases/tag/v1.0) only (Custom Audio is supported in [Version 1.1](https://github.com/SteamAchievementNotifier/SteamAchievementNotifier/releases/tag/v1.1))**: When using Steam Achievement Notifier - Version 1.0, Achievement sound cannot be changed to custom audio - this is a limitation of the **BurntToast** module, so by default, the Windows "IM" sound is used. **Please update to [Version 1.1](https://github.com/SteamAchievementNotifier/SteamAchievementNotifier/releases/tag/v1.1) to use Custom Audio notification sounds**.
 You can use other system sounds available in `C:\Windows\Media` if you prefer by opening *"SteamAchievementNotifier.ps1"* (located in `C:\Users\%username%\AppData\Local\SteamAchievementNotifier`) in *Powershell ISE*/*Notepad* etc., and changing the **-Sound** parameter in: `New-BurntToastNotification -AppLogo $currentIcon -Sound IM` to a preferred sound (e.g. `-Sound Default`).

 ### *Valid -Sound IDs:*
 - Alarm/Alarm2/Alarm3/Alarm4/Alarm5/Alarm6/Alarm7/Alarm8/Alarm9/Alarm10